ar-to/ethereum-api/README.md

 /kill-token
 ```

-### ERC20 Multi-Token Endpoints Notes
+### ERC20 Multi-Token

 This API supports multiple erc20 token connections.
-This means, you can communicate to different tokens by simple changing a path parameter in the url.
+This means, you can communicate to different tokens by simply changing a path parameter in the url.
 See the instructions below Below you change the `tokenName` and `erc20Method` and

 The paths that this api features are below:
 ```